-Examines cause and effect, and significant trends and movements related to political, social and economic ideas and events from 1914 to present.
+Examines the social, political, economic, and cultural developments of the United States from 1914 to the present.
+Includes: World War I; 19th Amendment (women's suffrage); "roaring" 1920s; civil liberties; Great Depression; World War II; Cold War (Korea, "Red Scare," Cuban missile crisis, Vietnam, fall of the Berlin Wall); Civil Rights movements, legislation and Martin Luther King, Jr.; The Great Society and War on Poverty; Watergate and Iran/Contra scandals; 9/11.
 History courses are non-sequential and may be taken in any term and in any order.
 Prerequisites: WR 115, RD 115 and MTH 20 or equivalent placement test scores.
 Audit available.
 (For detailed information, see the Course Content and Outcome Guide ).

 |CRN||Campus / Bldg / Rm||Time||Days||Dates||Materials|